Updated May 9, 2022

 - Deploying students in alternative roles during COVID-19: preserving clinical educational objectives and supporting competency development (AMA April 1, 2020 webinar)

-How is or could your organization care for clinicians during the COVID 19 crisis?
+How is your organization caring for clinicians during the COVID-19 crisis?

 Share your ideas and experiences with the AMA by emailing us.
 The AMA remains committed to ensuring quick dissemination of ongoing strategies to support physicians and care teams.
 Your learning and experiences will help other organizations better support their care teams during this time.

 Disclaimer: The information and guidance provided in this document is believed to be current and accurate at the time of posting, but it is not intended as, and should not be construed to be, legal, financial, medical or consulting advice.
 Physicians and other qualified health care practitioners should exercise their professional judgment in connection with the provision of services and should seek legal advice regarding any legal questions.
 References and links to third parties do not constitute an endorsement or warranty by the AMA and AMA hereby disclaims all express and implied warranties of any kind.

 - Assess physician stress and identify specific drivers

 - Personal protective equipment (PPE)